Mental Health Week: 6-12th October 2019

 One in five Australians will have a mental illness in their lifetime, but all Australians will be impacted by mental health issues in some way both on a personal and a societal level.
 Mental Health Week is a national event in Australia that raises community awareness about mental health and wellbeing and aims to decrease the stigma related to mental illness.

-Mental Health week also encompasses a global event with the same mission—World Mental Health Day on October 10.
+Mental Health week also encompasses a global event with the same mission—World Mental Health Day on October 10th.
 Over 150 countries participate in this initiative of the World Federation of Mental Health to raise awareness about the impact of mental health issues across the world.
-This year the 2018 WMHDAY campaign is focusing on Young People and Mental Health in a Changing World.
+This year the 2019 WMHDAY campaign is focusing on looking "at mental illness in a different light – a positive light."

 Adolescence and young adulthood is a time when people are highly vulnerable to mental health issues, and they often go unnoticed and untreated, masked by the developmental changes and risk-taking behaviours that are often expected as rites of passage.